Notes on the data: Screening programs - Breast screening

 As these data were collected from each State and Territory health agency, they may exclude people who live in one State/Territory and used a service in another.
 The main occurrences are for people living near State/Territory borders such as in Albury (NSW) and Wodonga (Vic) and Tweed (NSW) and Gold Coast (Qld).

-Numerator: Number of individual women aged 50 to 69 years diagnosed with screen-detected breast cancers over a 24 month period ending 31 December 2014 (NSW, Vic, SA & ACT)
+Numerator: Number of individual women aged 50 to 69 years diagnosed with screen-detected breast cancers over a 24 month period ending 31 December 2016 (NSW, & SA) and ending 31 December 2017 (Vic)

 Detail of analysis: Indirectly age-standardised rate per 10,000 women screened, based on the standard population of each respective jurisdiction